Abibubble/ms4-lead-shot-hazard/README.md

 ### Code

 * [Font Awesome](https://fontawesome.com/): Library of icons used for social media and download links.
-* This website was made with the tutorials from Code institute for the Boutique Ado project by Chris Zielinski.
+* This website was made with the help of the tutorials from Code institute for the Boutique Ado project by Chris Zielinski.
 The code has been customised and improved to fit this project.
 * [Django Documentation](https://docs.djangoproject.com/en/3.2/) has been used to ensure correct syntax usage throughout the code.
-* [Stack Overflow](https://stackoverflow.com/) has been used to help with deciphering the django error codes.
+* [Stack Overflow](https://stackoverflow.com/) has been used to help with deciphering the django error codes, and searching for bug fixes.
 * [Chris Anstey](https://github.com/ansteychris), a Digital Experience Lead at Google, for the discussion we had about Lighthouse vs WebPageTest.
 * I followed [this video from JustDjango](https://www.youtube.com/watch?v=NG48CLLsb1A) to add the Google social login functionality.
 * [This stackoverflow post](https://stackoverflow.com/questions/3648421/only-accept-a-certain-file-type-in-filefield-server-side) helped me validate that the audio files being uploaded are genuine audio files.